Annapolis Mediation Lawyer

 Second, mediation is a confidential process.
 Mediation sessions will take place in the office of the mediator or a conference room.
 No one is allowed access to the mediation session except the mediator, the parties, and possibly their attorneys.
 Mediators usually destroy their notes at the end of a mediation session.
 To the contrary, courtrooms and court records are open to the public.
 Finally, Maryland law prohibits a mediator from testifying in court about anything that occurred during the mediation session.

 Third, mediation gives parties control over the outcome of their case.
 Agreements reached in mediation are a result of decisions made by the parties about what is the best way to resolve their dispute.
 In litigation, judges decide how to resolve a dispute based on the presentation of evidence and legal arguments over a short period of time.
 Moreover, a judge’s authority is constrained by the law and they can resolve certain issues in a limited number of ways.
 In mediation, the possibilities are limitless and only bound by what the parties are willing to agree to.

-It is prudent to have an attorney advising you about your legal rights if you choose to use mediation to resolve your family law matter.
+It is prudent to have an Annapolis mediation lawyer advising you about your legal rights if you choose to use mediation to resolve your family law matter.
 There are several ways to make use of an attorney as you mediate your matter.
-If you do not understand all of the possible issues related to your matter you may want to consult with a family law attorney prior to going to mediation.
+If you do not understand all of the possible issues related to your matter you may want to consult with an Annapolis family law attorney prior to going to mediation.
 An attorney can inform you about the scope of the issues that you may want or need to resolve in mediation.
-If you would like to mediate your dispute, but don't feel competent to negotiate alone you may ask that your attorney attend the mediation session with you to assist in the negotiations.
-Finally, if you and the other party do reach an agreement in mediation, you should ALWAYS have the agreement reviewed by an attorney before signing it.
+If you would like to mediate your dispute, but don’t feel competent to negotiate alone you may ask that your attorney attend the mediation session with you to assist in the negotiations.
+Finally, if you and the other party do reach an agreement in mediation, you should always have the agreement reviewed by an attorney before signing it.